 My work often explores how people deal with the losses that we all experience at times.
 My first novel, Golddigger, published in May 2015 by Bella Books, follows the attempts of a young Irish woman, Frances Moriarty, to claw out a new life in America after her whole world is devastated by the Irish famine.

 After living in England for more than 25 years I returned to Ireland to have more time to write.
 It has enabled me to finish Golddigger, begin work on my next novel and start writing for the stage.
-My first play, Lesbian Style, was performed at the International Dublin Gay Theatre Festival 2014, Belfast Pride and the WOW Festival in Derry.
+My first play, Life and love: lesbian Style, was performed at the International Dublin Gay Theatre Festival 2014, Belfast Pride and the WOW Festival in Derry.
 It draws on interviews with lesbian and bi women in Ireland and England as well as incidents from my own life to explore the ups and downs of lesbian existence.

 Since moving to northwest Ireland, I have contributed to the development of LGBT creative voices as a founding member of Foyle lesbian and bisexual women’s writing group and northwest LGBT playwrights and as a board member of Outburst Queer Arts Festival.